UFC 214: Aftermath

-On August 22, it was announced that Jones was flagged for a potential doping violation by USADA stemming from his urine test sample that was collected after weigh-ins July 28.
+On August 22, it was announced that Jones was flagged for a potential doping violation by USADA stemming from his urine test sample collected after fight weigh-ins on July 28.
 He tested positive for Turinabol, an anabolic steroid.
-Jones was placed on a provisional suspension as a result of the positive drug test and he is expected to be afforded a full adjudication process.
-The "B" sample his failed drug test also confirmed the presence of a banned substance, as announced on September 12.
+Jones was placed on a provisional suspension as a result of the positive drug test pending the full adjudication process.
+The "B" sample from his pre-fight drug test later confirmed the presence of a banned substance, as announced on September 12.
 According to the California State Athletic Commission (CSAC), Jones passed multiple out-of-competition tests leading up to the event, as well as a blood test on July 29.
 That blood test does not significantly aid Jones' case, however, as blood tests do not test for Turinabol.
 On the following day, the CSAC officially changed the result to a no contest.

-Also on September 13, the UFC announced that Jones was stripped of the title and Cormier was being reinstated as champion.
+On September 13, the UFC announced that Jones was stripped of the title and Cormier was being reinstated as champion.
 On February 28, 2018, the CSAC revoked Jones' fight license and fined him a total of $205,000, including 40% of his disclosed salary.
 He can re-apply for a license after his case with USADA is concluded.

 On September 20, USADA announced that Jones received a 15-month suspension, after an evidentiary hearing with an independent arbitrator on September 15.
 The independent arbitrator, well-known anti-doping investigator Richard McLaren, found Jones had "some degree of fault" for the steroid metabolite that showed up in his system, but "the violation was not intended nor could it have enhanced" his performance.
 The suspension is retroactive to the date his positive sample was collected, making him eligible on October 28.